CS Tunari

-Club Sportiv Tunari, commonly known as CS Tunari, or simply as Tunari, is a Romanian professional football club based in Tunari, Ilfov County, currently competes in Liga II, the second tier of the Romanian football.
+Club Sportiv Tunari, commonly known as CS Tunari, or simply as Tunari, is a Romanian professional football club based in Tunari, Ilfov County, currently competing in Liga III, the third tier of the Romanian football.

-Founded in 1980, the club situated near Bucharest, was re-branded as CS Tunari in 2004.
+Founded in 1980 as Arsenal Tunari, the club was renamed CS Tunari in 2004 and gradually consolidated its place in Romania's third tier, achieving its first promotion to the second tier in 2023.
+However, it became a yo-yo club, being relegated after just one season, before returning to the second tier the following season, only to be relegated again in 2026.

 History

+Foundation and naming (1980–2004)

 CS Tunari was founded in 1980 under the name Arsenal Tunari.
-The name changed in 2004 after the club was forced to drop "Arsenal" due to copyright restrictions.
 The name "Tunari" translates to "Gunners" in Romanian, and the commune’s coat of arms features a cannon—elements that inspired the original name as a tribute to the English football club Arsenal F.C. and its nickname, "The Gunners."
+In its early years, Arsenal Tunari played consistently in the Ilfov County Championships, the fourth tier of Romanian football league system.
+The club changed its name in 2004 after being forced to drop “Arsenal” due to copyright restrictions.